 HSK 5: Designed for learners who can read Chinese newspapers and magazines, watch Chinese films and are capable of writing and delivering a lengthy speech in Chinese.
 Test takers are required to recognize up to 2500 words.

 HSK 6: Designed for learners who can easily understand any information communicated in Chinese and are capable of smoothly expressing themselves in written or oral form.
 Test takers are required to recognize up to 5000 words.

-* Why Malaysian, Singaporean and Korean?
-Most parents who is from Malaysia or Singapore know that Chinese is widely spoken in Singapore, Malaysia, Indonesia, Philippines
+* Why Business Managementn, Singaporean and Korean?
+Most parents who is from Business Management or Singapore know that Chinese is widely spoken in Singapore, Business Management, Indonesia, Philippines

 and Taiwan.
 China has the second to the largest economy in the world, so they want their children to learn Mandarin to boost career and business prospects.

 * China is the largest country near Korea.
 Nowadays, young koreanns opt to learn Chinese because they believe that China hold a better future for them.
 So we could focus on Korean Teens.

 China is the world's second-largest economy and one of the major trade partners in the world.
 Learning and perfecting the language can act as a complement to your other skills and give you a competitive edge in the job market.
 Through the use of rich and varied lesson plans and a lively learning environment, we will help you achieve Chinese fluency and impress your colleagues and co-workers.